AlphaWang/alpha-effective-java-3e/8_methods/item_55_return_optionals_judiciouslly.md

 ### To summarize

-> If you find yourself writing a method that can't alway return a value and you believe it is important tat users of the method consider this possibility every time they call it, then you should probably return an optional.<br>
+> If you find yourself writing a method that can't alway return a value and you believe it is important that users of the method consider this possibility every time they call it, then you should probably return an optional.<br>
 > <b>For performance-critical methods, return null or throw an Exception is better.</b>